Date: October 11, 2022

 Hiking down the "ridge".
 After a short section of scrambling to get down from the south ridge, an obvious trail paves the rest of the route down.

-Looking up to Indefatigable North and East, now rising above us once again.
+Looking up to Indefatigable's north and east peaks, rising above us once again.

 Back in the forest.
 This narrow trail would return us back to the lower ridge without difficulty.